philgyford/django-url-namespace-example/README.md

 ### `myproject/urls.py`

-`myproject/urls.py` does two things:
+the file `myproject/urls.py` does two things:

 1. Defines a URL for the home page (`""`).
-2. Includes the `products/urls.py` file under the path `"products/"`
+2. Includes the `products/urls.py` file under the path `"products/"`.

 ### `products/urls.py`

-If we then look at the `products/urls.py` we can first see that it defines an `app_name`.
-This is used when constructing the URL names for the URLs it defines and includes.
+If we then look at the `products/urls.py` file we can first see that it defines an `app_name`.
+This is used when constructing the URL names for the URLs defined and included here:

-It then does two things:

-1. Defines a URL for the produts index page (`""`).
+1. A URL for the produts index page (`""`).
 2. Includes the `books/urls.py` file under the path `"books/"`.

-Note that because this was included under the path `"products/"`, this is added to the start of the two URLs it defines.
+Note that because this module was included under the path `"products/"`, that is added to the start of the two URLs it defines.

 So the products index page `""` will be `"products/"`.